KaiwenLi2007/python_quiz_app/SPEC.md

 [2] View Stats
 [3] Exit

-Quiz Setup: If they want to play, ask how many questions they want.
+Quiz Setup: If they want to play, ask how many questions.

 Smart Shuffle: Pick that many questions.
-Make it smart: if they previously said they liked a question, make it more likely to show up again.
+If they previously said they liked a question, make it more likely to show up again.

 Playing the Game: For each question:

 Show the category, the question, and the type (Multiple Choice, True/False, or Short Answer).

-(The Extra Feature): Ask: "Want a hint for 0.5 points? (y/n)".
+Extra Feature: Ask: "Want a hint for 0.5 points? (y/n)".
 Show the hint if they type 'y'.

-Let them type an answer.
+Ask them for an answer.

 Grade it right away.
 1 point for correct (0.5 if they used a hint), 0 for wrong.
 Tell them the right answer if they messed up.